 - It emphasizes on having efficient team members and enhancing communications among them is given more importance.
 It is realized that enhanced communication among the development team members can be achieved through face-to-face communication rather than through the exchange of formal documents.

 - It is recommended that the development team size should be kept small (5 to 9 people) to help the team members meaningfully engage in face-to-face communication and have collaborative work environment.

-- Working through Pair programming produce well written compact programs which has fewer errors as compared to programmers working alone.
+- Working through Pair programming produce well written compact programs which have fewer errors as compared to programmers working alone.

 - It reduces total development time of the whole project.

 - Customer representatives get the idea of updated software products after each iteration.
 So, it is easy for him to change any requirement if needed.

 - Due to lack of formal documents, it creates confusion and important decisions taken during different phases can be misinterpreted at any time by different team members.